Dr Mark’s Meaning in a Nutshell

 William Shakespeare, Macbeth (c.
 1606)

-William Shakespeare’s play Macbeth is a tragedy set in medieval Scotland where the tragic hero, Macbeth, who is initially characterised as a knight who is courageous and loyal to his King, is corrupted by a fatal flaw in his character, ambition.
+William Shakespeare’s play Macbeth (c.
+1606) is a tragedy set in medieval Scotland where the tragic hero, Macbeth, who is initially characterised as a knight who is courageous and loyal to his king, is corrupted by a fatal flaw in his character, ambition.
 This leads him to consort with evil beings (the witches) and to resort to unethical actions, like assassination, to achieve and maintain power.